 Self-Care at Home

-Your initial efforts should be directed first at protecting the child from additionally injuring himself or herself.
+Your initial efforts should be directed first at protecting the child from additionally injuring themselves.

-- Help the child to lie down on his side, preferably in a flat, non-crowded area.
+- Help the child to lie down on their side, preferably in a flat, non-crowded area.
 This will help prevent the child from inhaling any possible vomit.

 - Remove glasses or other harmful objects in the area.

 - Do not try to put anything in the child's mouth to try to stop the seizure; you may injure the child or yourself.